 WELCOME TO EDWARDSVILLE!

 The City of Edwardsville is located in southwest Wyandotte County, just north of the Kansas River and just south of the Kansas Speedway.
 With a population of about 4,500 folks, Edwardsville offers a small-town feel with close proximity to metropolitan amenities and attractions.
 Edwardsville was first surveyed in 1869 and was located on land owned by Delaware Indian Chief Half Moon.
-Our most famous resident was Junius Groves, a freed slave known as the Potato of the World in the early 20th Century due to the fact that his western Wyandotte County farm produced more bushels of potatoes per acre than any of his international competitors.
-The city was officially incorporated in 1915.
-With an active Parks & Recreation Department and highly-regarded public safety employees, the City of Edwardsville is a great town to raise a family.
+Our most famous resident was Junius Groves, a freed slave known as the Potato King of the World in the early 20th Century due to the fact that his western Wyandotte County farm produced more bushels of potatoes per acre than any of his international competitors.
+The City was officially incorporated in 1915.
+With an active Parks & Recreation Department, highly-regarded public safety departments, and quick access to big city resources, the City of Edwardsville is a great town to raise a family or establish a business.
 We're happy you've visited us and encourage you to reach out to Edwardsville City Hall at 913-356-6000 if you have any questions!

 The Edwardsville Fire Department is currently accepting applications to create an eligibility list for the vacant position of Deputy Fire Chief/EMS Supervisor.
 This position provides leadership and direction to the Fire Department in all aspects of operations.
 This staff member is responsible for planning, organizing, and directing the operation of the Emergency Medical Service (EMS) unit within the Fire Department as well as being responsible for coordination of EFD operations, administration, and supervision of staff training and fleet management programs.
 The position is a critical member of the City's leadership team, tasked with development of departmental budgets and achieving shared goals.
 More more information and to see how to apply, click HERE.